A list of recent dissertations completed in the Department of History is available online.

 Assuming you pass, there are three possibilities: pass with no revision, pass with minor revisions, and pass with major revisions.
 If you pass with major revisions, you will probably not be able to make the necessary changes in time to graduate in the same term as the defense.

-It is a good idea to discuss matters of format with the expert on this at the Graduate School; at the current time and for many years this has been Michelle Stout, firstname.lastname@example.org.
-She will also be the one to scrutinize your final manuscript and judge that it does or does not meet the requirements, and she is the one to whom you should submit your dissertation after making any revisions that your committee has required.
+It is a good idea to discuss matters of format with the expert on this at the Graduate School.
+They will also be the one to scrutinize your final manuscript and judge that it does or does not meet the requirements, and they are the one to whom you should submit your dissertation after making any revisions that your committee has required.

 • To receive approval of the final copy, you must present your dissertation to your Dissertation Committee and the Dean of the Graduate School after completion of any final revisions.
 Submit your dissertation to the Graduate School electronically.
 Make sure you are following the most recent guidelines and meet the deadline.
 All submissions must include an unnumbered abstract of not more than 350 words.